Heavenly3/SpaceBet/README.md

 - **`npm run deploy`**: Runs the `deploy-commands.js` script to load the commands into the **Discord bot**.
 - **`npm run lint`**: Uses **ESLint** to lint the codebase, ensuring that it follows the coding standards.
 - **`npm run format`**: Uses **Prettier** to format the codebase, making sure it is clean and consistent.

 ---

-## 🤝 Contribution

-If you would like to contribute to this project, follow these steps:

-1. Fork the repository.
-2. Create a new branch:
-   `git checkout -b feature/new-feature`
-3. Make your changes and commit them:
-   `git commit -am 'Add new feature'`
-4. Push your changes to the branch:
-   `git push origin feature/new-feature`
-5. Create a **Pull Request**.

----